 First, EV battery costs are dropping.
 Electric vehicle prices are largely determined by the cost of the battery.
 As technology improves and EV production increases, EV battery costs have been steadily falling, and are expected to keep falling:

-Because of this drop in battery costs, financial analysts predict that the purchase price of new EVs will be the same as (or less than) comparable gas cars by 2025, even without incentives and subsidies.
-Some predict price parity will come as early as 2020 or 2022.
+Because of this drop in battery costs, financial analysts predict that the purchase price of new EVs will be the same as (or less than) comparable gas cars by 2025 or earlier, even without incentives and subsidies.

-Second, the bans on gasoline vehicles in other countries will ultimately drive EV costs down.
-Many countries, including India, France and Great Britain, are banning gasoline vehicles by 2030 or 2040.
-China plans to lead the electric vehicle revolution.
+Gasoline vehicle bans in other countries will further drive EV costs down.
+More than 15 countries have announced plans to stop selling new gasoline vehicles as of a certain year (the first is Norway in 2025).
+China is leading an electric vehicle revolution.
 In response, most automakers are already committing to electrify their fleets.
 As automakers increase production to serve the growing global demand for EVs, they’ll gain economies of scale.
 This will enable them to lower their prices to compete for market share.

-Additional factors are making EVs more affordable than gas cars even today:
+Additional factors are making total cost of EV ownership more affordable to own than gas cars today:

-Electricity is cheaper than gasoline – In California, average fuel savings are $752/year with electricity instead of gasoline; it costs around half as much to fuel an EV.
+Electricity is cheaper than gasoline – according to the US Department of Energy, average electricity costs are half those of gasoline.
+Click here to compare costs in your state.
 Even assuming you pay extra to charge at public charging stations 20% of the time (such as when traveling longer distances), fuel costs are still less than for gasoline.